(Though sometimes human genius can turn the tables)

-A set of orders from Lee to his subordinates, outlining his plan of campaign and the dispositions of his divergent forces were accidentally dropped by a dispatch rider, concealed within a bunch cigars.
-These were discovered by Union soldiers and delivered to McClellan.
-Armed with his adversary’s plans, even so cautious a general as McClellan was moved to action!
+A set of orders from Lee to his subordinates, outlining his plan of campaign and the dispositions of his divergent forces were accidentally dropped by a dispatch rider, concealed within a bunch of cigars.
+These were discovered by almost miraculous happenstance by Union soldiers, and delivered to McClellan.
+“Mac” refused to believe this stroke of fortune was genuine until a staff officer, who had served with Lee before the war, confirmed that the Confederate commander’s signature.
+Thus armed with his adversary’s plans, even as cautious a general as McClellan was moved to action.

-The second invasion, in 1863, followed nearly the same line of approach and the same objectives.
+The second invasion, a year later in 1863, followed nearly the same line of approach and the same objectives.
 This time, the Army of Northern Virginia butted heads with the Army of the Potomac at Gettysburg, in Pennsylvania.
-The “high water mark” of the Confederacy, Lee’s “lean, hungry wolves” broke their teeth upon the Union defensive lines along the high ground, well supplied and supported by artillery.
+The “high water mark” of the Confederacy, Lee’s “lean, hungry wolves” broke their teeth upon the Union’s defensive lines, upon the high ground and well supported by artillery.

-Failing twice to win a knock-out, Lee spent the rest of the war on the defensive; attempting with varying degrees of success to slip the punches of his overwhelmingly bigger opponent; which, under the command of U.S. Grant had found a commander unafraid to spend lives to achieve objectives.
-At last, forced into a corner with nothing more than a dreadful pounding to look forward to, the Army of Northern Virginia surrendered at Appomattox in 1865.
+Failing twice to win a knock-out, Lee spent the rest of the war on the defensive, attempting with varying degrees of success to slip the punches of his overwhelmingly bigger opponent; which, under the command of U.S. Grant had found a commander unafraid to spend lives to achieve his objectives.
+At last, forced into a corner with nothing more than a dreadful pounding to look forward to, the Army of Northern Virginia surrendered on April 9, 1865 at Appomattox Courthouse.

 TEUTOBERGER WALD AND THE RISK OF DOWNSIZING

-While history demonstrates examples of the smaller, more nimble army winning stunning victories against a larger and slower opponent; far more often war comes down to a bloody mathematical equation.
-As in professional football (American, not the other kind) bigger is nearly always better.
+While history demonstrates examples of the smaller, more nimble army winning stunning victories against a larger and slower opponent we have seen that far more often war comes down to a sanguine mathematical equation.
+As in professional football (American, not the other kind), bigger is nearly always better.

 This is a lesson that American military and political leaders should bear in mind.

-Our forces have, over the last two decades, been continually downsized; the large, “heavy” divisions demobilized in favor of smaller, more nimble combat brigades.
-The arguments for this seem persuasive: that we no longer face the prospect of armored conflict against the Soviets on the plains of Germany.
-That smaller forces, armed with more advanced and lethal equipment, are just as deadly as the older, larger formations with less lethal equipment; and far more deployable by air or sea.
+Over the last two decades American forces have been continually downsized.
+The large, “heavy” divisions of the Cold War demobilized in favor of smaller, more nimble Brigade Combat Teams (each of just under 5,000 soldiers).
+We have gone from 18 divisions of 16-20,000 men each (10 of which were designated “heavy”) during the late 1980s to a mere 14 BCTs today.
+The arguments for this transition and downsizing seem persuasive at first glance: that we no longer face the prospect of armored conflict on a grand scale against the Soviets on the plains of central Europe.
+That smaller forces, armed with more advanced and lethal equipment, are just as deadly as the older, larger formations of the recent past, and far more deployable by air or sea.

 In a short and sharp encounter with limited objectives, this argument holds water.

-Today we face potential enemies in China, North Korea, and Iran; possessed of large conventional forces and large reserves of manpower.
-Considering the nature and history of these regimes, we can surmise that they also possess a ruthless willingness to expend these reserves in order to achieve their objectives.
-While we, by contrast, are notoriously “casualty adverse” and continue to reduce the number of combat brigades we have available; making the loss of any one of these catastrophic.
+Today we face potential enemies in China, North Korea, Iran, and (once again) a newly revitalized Russia.
+All these are possessed of large conventional forces and large reserves of manpower.
+Considering the nature and history of these regimes, we can surmise that they also possess a ruthless willingness to expend these assets in order to achieve their objectives.
+While we, by contrast, are notoriously “casualty adverse” and continue to reduce the number of combat brigades we have available; making the loss of any one of our these catastrophic.

-A small army of light, mobile brigades is ill-suited to a slugging match on the Korean peninsula, the deserts and mountains of Iran, or on the beaches or fields of Taiwan.
-We perhaps put too much faith in such “force multipliers” as technology, training, and information; and forget, at our peril, that God tends to favor the Big Battalions.
+A small army of light, mobile brigades is ill-suited to a slugging match on the rugged Korean peninsula, the deserts and mountains of Iran, on the beaches or fields of Taiwan, or on the open plains of eastern Europe.
+We place too much faith in such “force multipliers” as technology, training, and information; and forget, at our peril, that God tends to favor the Big Battalions.